rolfea/rolfe-blog/source/_drafts/HoistTheJollyRoger.md

 * [Hoisting](https://github.com/getify/You-Dont-Know-JS/blob/master/scope%20%26%20closures/ch4.md)
 * [ES6 Syntax](https://github.com/getify/You-Dont-Know-JS/blob/master/es6%20%26%20beyond/ch2.md)

- What I like to do when I'm bulking up on a topic is to go through his chapter on the relevant subject matter, then recreate all of his (very dry) examples with something that resonates more with me.[^1] If you are in a similar boat, I definitely recommend this approach as well.
-It's a great way to start to own the material in your own way and also just to get your dang fingers on the keyboard.
+ What I like to do when I'm bulking up on a topic is to go through his chapter on the relevant subject matter, then recreate all of his (very dry) examples with something that resonates more with me.[^1] I definitely recommend this approach for everyone.
+It's a great way to start to own the material and to get your dang fingers on the keyboard.

 If you find that you enjoy Kyle's style and approach, you might consider picking up the [whole series](https://www.amazon.com/gp/product/B01AY9P0P6/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B01AY9P0P6&linkCode=as2&tag=rolfe-20&linkId=363b17d9b041fe4e217621bdfbe2cee7).
 (I'm trying out the Amazon Affiliate program, so if you purchase the book from that link, I'll get something like 80 cents!)